-DIY Furniture Plans to Build an Upholstered Chair, Part Two – The Frame
+DIY Furniture Plans to Build the Frame for the Chair

 Before building this fabulous chair, please see Part One for the materials list including recommended tools and a list of items for the upholstery!